Long positions on GBP/USD:

 Short positions on GBP/USD:

-Bears tried to push the pair down but their attempts came to nothing.
-The price broke through strong resistance that triggered a lot of stop-loss orders.
-Thus, the pair increased sharply.
-If the data on the US labor market comes in line with expectations, most likely, the rise of the British pound will continue in the second half of the day.
-In this connection, bears need to increase their activity near 1.2148.
-Another false breakout at this level will give a sell signal with the target at 1.2088, a new support level, which was formed after the first half of the day.
-A breakthrough and a downward test of this level may strengthen bears' position in the market and create a sell signal, dragging the price down to 1.2058.
-Testing this level, the pair is likely to return to the sideways channel.
-The next target is located in the area of 1.2011 but the price is unlikely to reach it today.
-If the GBP/USD pair rises and bears show weak activity at 1.2148, which is more likely, bulls may take control of the market.
-In that case, only a false breakout near 1.2191 may give an entry point into the short positions.
-If we see no trading activity there, it would be better to sell GBP from the high of 1.2239, counting on an intraday downside rebound of 30-35 pips.
+Bears tried to push the price lower but failed.
+However, it does not mean that bulls are dominating the market.
+It confirms that nobody wants to sell GBP now.
+If the statements of the Fed representatives will be more convincing than expected, the pressure on the pound sterling is likely to increase.
+As for now, it is better to open short positions only near the new resistance of 1.2141.
+Notably, the pair is about to reach this level.
+A false breakout at this level will be enough to get a sell signal with the target at the new support of 1.2041, formed in the first half of the day, where the moving averages are located.
+The MAs are supporting bulls now.
+A breakthrough and a downward test of this level may reinforce bears' positions in the market, creating a sell signal with the fall to 1.9164.
+If the price tests this level, the downtrend may continue.
+The next target is located at 1.1881 but the price is unlikely to reach it today.
+If the GBP/USD pair grows and we see weak activity from bears at 1.2141, bulls will take control of the market.
+In that case, only a false breakout near 1.2191 may create an entry point into short positions.
+If we see no activity at this level, it would be better to sell GBP from the high of 1.2239, counting on an intraday downward rebound of 30-35 pips.

 The COT report from January 24 logged a sharp drop in long and short positions.
 However, the current decline was quite acceptable.
 The fact is that the UK government is coming across tough times.
 It is struggling with strikes and demands to raise wages and at the same time, it is trying to achieve a steady decline in inflation.
 However, this is of less importance at the moment since traders are waiting for the meetings of the Fed and the BoE.
 The Fed is expected to switch to a less hawkish stance, whereas the BoE may remain aggressive, refraining from increasing the interest rate by 0.50%.
 This may have a positive effect on the pound sterling.
 That is why I will bet on its further rise.
 The recent COT report showed that the number of short non-commercial positions decreased by 7,476 to 58,690, while the number of long non-commercial positions decreased by 6,713 to 34,756.
 As a result, the negative value of the non-commercial net position dropped to -23,934 from -24,697 a week earlier.
 Such minor changes will hardly affect the market situation.
 Thus, we will continue to closely monitor the economic indicators for the UK and the decision of the Bank of England.
 The weekly closing price rose to 1.2350 against 1.2290.